 The Respondents shall monitor and sample all wells specified below containing alluvial, intermediate zone and regional groundwater in accordance with the Interim Plan approved by the Department under Section IV.A.3.b, and that meets the requirements listed below, subject to the procedures of Section III.M of this Consent Order.
 Such monitoring and sampling shall also be conducted in accordance with Section IX of this Consent Order.
-Based on the results of the investigations and after completing the installation of all additional monitoring wells in the Sandia Canyon watershed as described in this section (IV.B), subject to the procedures in Section III.M of this Consent Order, the Respondents shall submit to the Department for review and written approval a watershed-specific or site-specific long-term groundwater monitoring plan or plans for Sandia Canyon.
-Upon Department approval of the long-term monitoring plan or plans for the Sandia Canyon watershed for specific sites within the watershed and adjacent watersheds, as appropriate, the requirements of the long-term monitoring plans shall apply and shall supersede the requirements of the Sandia Canyon watershed section of the Interim Plan.
+Based on the results of the investigations and after completing the installation of all additional monitoring wells in the Sandia Canyon watershed as described in this section (IV.B), subject to the procedures in Section III.M of this Consent Order, the Respondents shall submit to the Department for review and written approval a watershed-specific or site-specific long-term groundwater monitoring plan or plans for Sandia Canyon watershed for specific sites within the watershed and adjacent watersheds, as appropriate, the requirements of the long-term monitoring plans shall apply and shall supersede the requirements of the Sandia Canyon watershed Sandia Canyon watershed section the long-term monitoring plan.